The Web address of this article is

 as your answers.

-you're both done, evaluate your findings together -
+When you're both done, discuss your findings together

 honestly.
 If you each feel confident